yegor256/blog/_drafts/_java9.md

-I think that big corporations are only killing the software market, instead of making it better, because of the financial and political motives they expose to it.
+I think that big corporations are only killing the software market, instead of making it better, because of the financial and political motives they expose it to.
 That's exactly what is happening with JDK.
-Thanks to Oracle monopoly it lacks flexibility and dynamicity in growth.
-In other words, we're stuck to what Oracle and its big friends [think is right](https://news.ycombinator.com/item?id=14301531).
+Thanks to the Oracle monopoly it lacks flexibility and dynamicity in growth.
+In other words, we're stuck with what Oracle and its big friends [think is right](https://news.ycombinator.com/item?id=14301531).

 Thus, making JDK bigger is a **bad** trend.
 Instead, I believe,